prometheusresearch/htsql/doc/showcase.rst

     LEFT JOIN ad.school AS s
            ON (d.school_code = s.code);

-The business inquiry clearly separates the requested rows (*each department*) and columns (*department name* and *corresponding school's campus*), but this separation is lost when the query is encoded in SQL.

-In this SQL query, the ``FROM`` clause not just picks target rows, but also includes extra tables required to produce output columns, making it difficult to determine business entities represented by each row of the output.
+In this SQL query, the ``FROM`` clause not only picks target rows, but also includes extra tables required to produce output columns.
+This conflation makes it difficult to determine business entities represented by each row of the output.

 .. htsql::
    :cut: 4